TFCDiff: Robust ECG Denoising via Time-Frequency Complementary Diffusion: Experiments

 \subsection{Datasets}

 Two datasets are utilized to train and evaluate the performance of TFCDiff, including the QT Database \cite{bib45} and the MIT-BIH Noise Stress Test (MIT-BIH NST) Database \cite{bib46}, both available at www.physionet.org \cite{bib47}.
 To assess the generalization of the model, we additionally introduce an external public dataset named the SimEMG database \cite{bib21}.
-All datasets used in this paper are documented in Table\autoref{table1}.
+Summary of all three datasets are listed in Table S1.